 As a thermal infrared instrument, thermal stability and uniformity of the optical mechanical enclosure (OME) is critical to the radiometric calibration.
-Figure 1 and Figure 2 show the orbital average temperature of the OME and instrument baffles during Cycle 033.
+Figure 1 and Figure 2 show the orbital average temperature of the OME and instrument baffles during Cycle 034.
 The temperatures were stable (on top of a daily variation cycle).

-Figure 1: OME temperature trends for Cycle 033 showing the paraboloid stops and flip baffle (top two plots) and optical bench and scanner and flip assembly (lower two plots).
+Figure 1: OME temperature trends for Cycle 034 showing the paraboloid stops and flip baffle (top two plots) and optical bench and scanner and flip assembly (lower two plots).
 The vertical dashed lines indicate the start and end of the cycle.
 Each dot represents the average temperature in one orbit.
+Note that the gaps are due to problems in data distribution to the MPC rather than real missing data.

-Figure 2: Baffle temperature trends for Cycle 033.
+Figure 2: Baffle temperature trends for Cycle 034.
 The vertical dashed lines indicate the start and end of the cycle.
 Each dot represents the average temperature in one orbit.
+Note that the gaps are due to problems in data distribution to the MPC rather than real missing data.